jmartin82/mmock/README.md

 #### Output

-All enpoints have the same output format:
+All endpoints have the same output format:

 ```json
 [